vanderpatrick/Skate-World/README.md

   - Code Institute has a practical and direct teaching system that helped me get to this point

   ## Special thanks
+  I would like to thank everyone who helped me with this project

+- My mentor.
+- All my friends that helped me out with profile photos for the team section.
+- Armandinho for all the support and advice.